 Garvin Tso, Actuarial Analyst at Laneway Analytics, features in the latest edition of the special Young Actuaries Advisory Board (YAAB) ‘Under the Spotlight’ series.

-Summarise yourself in one sentence…A highly goal-oriented and curious individual.
+A summary of myself in one sentence…A highly goal-oriented and curious individual.
 I’m currently really focused on trying to drive good behaviour in superannuation members to better their retirement outcomes.

-What excites you about the influence the YAAB has on the future direction of the Actuaries Institute?…I’m just glad to be part of such a progressive profession.
+What excites me about the influence the YAAB has on the future direction of the Actuaries Institute?…I’m just glad to be part of such a progressive profession.
 It’s not common for younger members of a profession to be empowered with a dedicated platform to make voices heard.